razorpay/i18nify/README.md

 #### formatNumber(amount, options)

 The **_formatNumber_** function is designed to format numerical values, allowing customization based on various options.
 It leverages the Internationalization API (Intl) to generate locale-specific representations of numbers, particularly for currencies.
-This function takes an amount (either a string or a number) and optional parameters such as currency type, locale, and additional formatting options.
-Finally, it formats the amount according to the defined options and returns the formatted string representation.

 ##### Examples